High Point Panthers men's basketball

 The High Point Panthers men's basketball team is the basketball team that represents High Point University in High Point, North Carolina in NCAA Division I competition.
 The school's team competes in the Big South Conference.
-They made their first ever appearance to the NCAA Division I men's basketball tournament in 2025.
+The Panthers have appeared twice in the NCAA Division I men's basketball tournament, most recently in 2026.

 History

 The team, under the name High Point College, began play in the 1927–28 season with coach J.P.
 Boylin.
 The first game was on December 10, 1927, in a 37–35 win over the Carolina Night Hawks.
 The team went on to a 14–4 record.
 Boylin served as coach for three seasons and finished with a 39–16 record.
 He was followed by two seasons of coach Julian Beall who had two consecutive losing seasons and finished with a 16–21 record.
 The team began playing as part of the North State Intercollegiate Athletic Conference (NSC) in 1930.